-Medicare Advantage Terms and Conditions
+Medicare Advantage terms and conditions

-CareOregon operates a Medicare health plan called CareOregon Advantage (COA) Plus HMO-POS SNP, which participates in the Medicare program.
-COA Plus HMO-POS SNP is a Special Needs Plan for dual eligible beneficiaries.
+CareOregon operates a Medicare health plan called CareOregon Advantage (COA) Plus HMO-POS D-SNP, which participates in the Medicare program.
+COA Plus HMO-POS D-SNP is a Special Needs Plan for dual eligible beneficiaries.
 These beneficiaries qualify for both Medicare and Medicaid coverage.
 As a Medicare Plan, CareOregon Advantage also administers Part D, which is the Medicare prescription drug program.

 Our provider agreement contains a Medicare Addendum that describes provider responsibilities for CareOregon Advantage.
-Some of those responsibilities, as well as requirements of CareOregon Advantage as a Medicare health plan, are listed below.
+Some of those responsibilities, as well as requirements of CareOregon Advantage as a Medicare health plan, are listed on the next page.